Yelfive/md-notes/en/Security/Web-Security/SSL-TLS.md

+---
+recommend: true
+---

-# 传输层安全: SSL 与 TLS
+# Transport Layer Security: SSL 与 TLS

 SSL and TLS are both used to reinforce the security of TCP, which stand for,